Ircam-WAM/improtech-website/pages/Bios.md

 <img src="../images/sellin.jpeg" width="312" style="float:left" hspace="10">
 ####Hervé Sellin

-Né en 1957.<br>
-Etudes classiques au CNSM de Paris (piano, musique de chambre, harmonie, analyse).
-Double prix de piano et musique de chambre en 1980 dans la classe d’Aldo Ciccolini.<br>
-Se dirige ensuite vers une carrière dans le jazz ce qui le conduira à jouer aux côtés de  Art Farmer, Slide Hampton, Chet Baker, Dizzy Gillespie, Clifford Jordan…<br>
-Pianiste attitré de Johnny Griffin pendant plus de 15 ans.<br>
-Accompagne Dee Dee Bridgewater de 1986 à 1990.<br>
-Prix Django Reinhardt en 1990 pour ses activités de soliste, compositeur et arrangeur.<br>
-Enregistre avec Branford Marsalis en 1991 (Sony music)<br>
-Album en piano solo “thèmes et variations” en 2000 (Jazz aux Remparts/ Night & Day).<br>
-De 2002 à 2006, en tournée avec le groupe de Richard Galliano « Piazzolla forever » : 300 concerts dans le monde, un CD et un DVD (2003/2006) chez Dreyfus Jazz.<br>
-Invité par Wynton Marsalis au Lincoln Center de New-york en octobre 2003 pour y créer une suite pour Tentet.<br>
+Pianist, composer, Professor of Jazz and Improvised Music at the Paris Conservatory (CNSM), Professor at Sciences-Po Paris (artistic workshops), “ Chevalier des arts et des lettres “.
+Born in 1957, classical studies at the CNSM in Paris (piano, chamber music, harmony, analysis), double prize for piano and chamber music in 1980 in Aldo Ciccolini's class.
+Then moved on to a career in jazz, which led him to play alongside Art Farmer, Slide Hampton, Chet Baker, Dizzy Gillespie, Clifford Jordan...Johnny Griffin's official pianist for more than 15 years.
+Accompanied Dee Dee Dee Bridgewater from 1986 to 1990.
+Django Reinhardt Prize in 1990 for his activities as a soloist, composer and arranger.
+Recorded with Branford Marsalis in 1991 (Sony music).
+From 2002 to 2006, on tour with Richard Galliano's group "Piazzolla forever" :  300 concerts worldwide, a CD and DVD (2003/2006) at Dreyfus Jazz.
+Invited by Wynton Marsalis to the Lincoln Center in New York in October 2003 to create a suite for Tentet.
+In 2008, the album Hervé Sellin Tentet  "Marciac New York express"  (Cristal Records/dist.
+Harmonia Mundi) was unanimously acclaimed by critics.
+Awards : Best French Jazz Record 2008 by the Académie du Jazz, Choc de l’année Jazzman, Disque d’émoi Jazz-Magazine, 4 Clés Télérama.
+Hervé SELLIN was also awarded a "Django D'or" in December 2009, in the category confirmed artist.
+In 2017, his album "ALWAYS TOO SOON" (Tribute to Phil Woods), in quartet with Pierrick Pedron, Thomas Bramerie and Philippe Soirat won the award  " CHOC " JazzMagazine.
+In 2018 Sellin’s solo piano album "Claude Debussy, Jazz Impressions" won  the " CHOC " JazzMagazine. s
 (Photo J.B.Millot)